derekm1215/terraform-getting-started/terraform-getting-started.md

 ```
 ## Initialize the Working Directory

 Initialize Terraform with the [`init`](https://developer.hashicorp.com/terraform/cli/commands/init) command.
-The initialization process will install the plugin for the Docker provider.
+The initialization process installs the plugin for the Docker provider and create a `.terraform.lock.hcl` file to constrain the provider version.

 ```shell
 $ terraform init